-To become a licensed optician in the State of New Mexico, you must meet minimumnew-mexico educational requirements.
+To become a licensed optician in the State of New Mexico, you must meet minimum educational requirements.
 You are also required to take the National Board of Examiners in Optometry (NBEO) exam.
 In addition, candidates for licensure must take a practicum exam administered by the New Mexico Board of Optometry.
 The preparation involved in meeting these requirements is outlined in the following steps.

 Optician Education Requirements in New Mexico